DataDog/integrations-core/vault/README.md

 logs_enabled: true
 ```

-2. Add this configuration block to your `vault.d/conf.yaml` file to start collecting your Vault logs:
+2. Configure Vault to enable audit and server logs.
     * Audit logs must enabled by a privileged user with the appropriate policies, [see more][11].
         ```
         $ vault audit enable file file_path=/vault/vault-audit.log
         ```
     * [Server logs][12] are not written to file by default.
 You can configure static server logs in the [start up script][13].
-        The following script is outputting the logs to `/var/log/vault.log`
+        The following script is outputting the logs to `/var/log/vault.log`.
         ```
         ...
         [Service]